henryjameslau/henryjameslau.github.io/_drafts/YYYY-MM-DD-accessible-colour-palettes.md

 A alternative way of thinking about colour instead of RGB is Hue, Chroma, and Lightness (HCL).
 The advantages of using HCL is that it takes into account the way the human eye perceives colour.

+To make a good sequential colour scale, you need to steadily change the lightness of the colours.